mudasobwa/mudasobwa.github.io/_posts/2018-10-17-elixir-like-specs-in-ruby.md

 def concat(origin, any), do: origin <> IO.inspect(any)
 ```

 During the work on explicit function typing in [`Dry::Protocols`](https://github.com/am-kantox/dry-behaviour) I experimented with the syntax of specs.
-The most exciting I was able to get working was the almost copy of the Elixir’s one:
+The most exciting syntax I was able to get working was the almost copy of the Elixir’s one:

 ```ruby
 include Dry::Annotation